iAmitPandey/personal-task-manager-API/README.md

 # Task Management API

 This is a task management application API that allows users to create, read, update, and delete tasks.
-It also supports filtering, sorting, pagination, task reminders, and provides API documentation using Swagger.
+It also supports filtering, sorting, pagination, and provides API documentation using Swagger.

 ## Features